 The Company is obligated under various operating lease agreements for office space.
 Generally, the lease agreements require the payment of base rent plus escalations for increases in building operating costs and real estate taxes.
-Rental expense under operating leases amounted to \$48,000 and \$3,000 for the three months ended March 31, 2008 and 2007, respectively.
+Rental expense under operating leases amounted to \$30,000 and \$78,000 for the three and six months ended June 30, 2008, respectively, and \$2,000 and \$5,000 for the three and six months ended June 30, 2007, respectively.

-The Company is presently a plaintiff in a securities fraud and appraisal action in respect of its ownership of 191,118 shares of common stock of TruePosition, Inc., a Delaware corporation ("TruePosition"), which was filed November 13, 2007 in the United States District Court for the District of Connecticut.
+The Company is presently a plaintiff in a securities fraud and appraisal action in respect of its ownership of 191,118 shares of common stock of TruePosition, which was filed November 13, 2007 in the United States District Court for the District of Connecticut.
 SafeStitch and other plaintiffs seek damages and other relief totaling \$80 million.
 In August 2007, the Company was informed that Liberty TP Acquisition, Inc., which held an aggregate of no less than 90% of TruePosition's outstanding capital stock, was being merged into TruePosition.
 Pursuant to the terms of the merger, TruePosition's minority stockholders, including the Company, became entitled to receive \$3.5116 in cash in exchange for each share held, which the Company and certain other minority stockholders considered insufficient compensation.
 The Company and other minority stockholders brought forth the aforementioned securities fraud and appraisal action, and on August 10, 2007, the Company entered into a joint shareholder litigation governance and funding agreement (the "Funding Agreement") with such other stockholders.
 Under the Funding Agreement, the Company agrees to fund a portion of the litigation expenses in connection with the appraisal and securities fraud action.
 The Company has contributed approximately \$45,000 to date, and management anticipates that the Company will be called upon to fund additional amounts during the 2008 fiscal year.
 The Company may elect to terminate its participation in the Funding Agreement, including access to any additional work-product created after the date of termination.
 Additionally, the Company's portion of any proceeds from a favorable disposition of the litigation may be reduced if the Company terminates its participation.
 The outcome of this litigation is not now known, nor can it be reasonably predicted at this time.

-NOTE 10 - NEW ACCOUNTING PRONOUNCEMENTS
+NOTE 10 - RECENT ACCOUNTING PRONOUNCEMENTS